Class of 2025

 Ella Maria Griffith is majoring in Neuroscience and Behavior (College of Science), as well as in German.
 Her interests include foreign languages and cultures, medicine, and music.
 She is an avid singer and piano player, passionate about uniting her interests within projects or research.
 For instance, Ella Maria has researched the cognitive advantages of music training upon non-native language acquisition.
 She also founded Ella Sings for Le Pretre, a fundraising project that affords critical aid to villagers in Le Pretre, Haiti through benefit concert proceeds and album sales.
 Ella Maria intends to pursue both on-campus and international research in the biological sciences or neuroscience.
 On campus, Ella Maria sings in the Liturgical Choir, participates in the Musician’s Network, takes voice lessons, and is President of the German Club.
 Next semester, she will begin volunteering at St. Joseph’s County Family Justice Center.
 After graduation, she plans to apply for a DAAD or Fulbright Scholarship in Germany, to later pursue medical school and a career as a dermatologist.
 Ella Maria is excited and grateful to be a part of the Sorin Scholars!

-Katherine Huang is majoring in Accounting and Economics in the Business Honors Program with a minor in Data Science.
-She is passionate about harnessing the influence of big business to address social issues, and is interested in applying economic analysis to research how ESG accounting regulations shape corporate impact.
-On campus, Katherine enjoys serving as a Band Ambassador and playing piccolo in the marching band.
-She is also involved with the Federal Reserve and Fiscal Challenge, works for Campus Dining's sustainability and social media divisions, and has done a few Student International Business Council (SIBC) projects.
-Katherine is excited about the potential within ESG and hopes to further the practice after graduation, whether through research or professional work.
+Katherine Huang is majoring in Accounting and Economics with a minor in Data Science.
+She is passionate about harnessing the influence of big business and is interested in how accounting regulations can shape corporate impact.
+On campus, Katherine enjoys serving as a Band Ambassador Coordinator and playing piccolo in the marching band.
+As the Co-President of Notre Dame's FFC economics club, she has led national-award winning teams in the College Fiscal Challenge and Up to Us competitions while engaging with sustainable fiscal policy.
+She also mentors younger students through Building Bridges and is involved with the Business Honors Program, iTREDS Data Science Scholars, Deloitte Scholars for Ethical Leadership, and the Sau Ching Foundation Global Scholars.
+Post graduation, Katherine plans to continue exploring the intersection of accounting and economics, whether through research or professional work.

 Amir Khouzam is a Neuroscience and Arabic double major, with a plan to pursue medical school after college.
 He is involved in research on campus, having worked with Perkins Lab on Respiratory Syncytial Virus trends and its recent connections with COVID-19 through statistical analysis.
 He is also a member of the God and the Good Life Fellows program, where he leads students in weekly philosophical dialogues.
 Amir is a member of the Student Government Department of Health and Wellbeing, working on projects related with mental and physical health on campus.
 Amir has also published work alongside the University of Tennessee Health Science Group regarding certain cardiac diseases such as atrial fibrillation and ventricular arrhythmias.
 He is also a member of Keough Hall, in which he plays guitar for the Keough Liturgical Choir.
 In his free time, Amir loves playing piano and guitar, cooking/experimenting in his kitchen, and watching critically acclaimed movies.
 Amir hopes to continue research at Notre Dame, particularly within the field of epidemics and pandemics.

 Kabir Madan is a Mechanical Engineering major.
-He spent his Summer researching in IRIS Lab with Dr. Margaret Coad, where he worked to evaluate the accuracy of existing remote orientation mapping methods for everting vine robots, as well as design and fabricate reusable molds for fiber optic cable assemblies.
+He has spent his past two summers in IRIS Lab with Dr. Margaret Coad, where he worked to evaluate the accuracy of existing remote orientation mapping methods for everting vine robots, as well as design and fabricate reusable molds for aiding in the assembly of optical fiber sensor bundles.
 In his free time, he enjoys reading and listening to music, in addition to tinkering with technology and learning about its limitless potential.
-On campus, he is involved with the Notre Dame Formula SAE Hybrid Club and the Notre Dame Rocketry Team.
-He hopes to pursue further research into robotics after graduating from Notre Dame.
+On campus, he is involved with the Domer Rover club (Notre Dame's entry to the University Rover Challenge).
+He is passionate about product design engineering and robotics, and hopes to continue to pursue these interests after graduating.

 Jeff Mwathi is an Electrical Engineering major looking to pursue the MBA/Engineering dual degree.
 Jeff is passionate about sustainability and hopes to use his time at Notre Dame to gain a profound insight into energy practices so as to implement them in his home country, Kenya post-graduation.
 Jeff is currently a research assistant for the Materials Characterization Facility funded by ND Energy.
 At Notre Dame, Jeff is involved with the National Society of Black Engineers (NSBE), WallStreet Club and is also a member of the African Students Association (ASA).
 Jeff is also a published author for Fresh Writing after crafting an award winning narrative argument in his Writing and Rhetoric Class.
 After graduation, Jeff would like to attend graduate school to pursue further studies in Electrical Engineering.